Factory Warranty vs Extended Warranty - What's the Difference?

 - ✓ Near-comprehensive coverage when new

-- ✗ Expires by mileage or time — whichever first
+- ✗ Expires by mileage or time, whichever comes first

 - ✗ Repairs must go through authorized dealers